Robin van der Vleuten

 end

-Battle-tested.
-This ports the PHP addressing library from CommerceGuys, already proven in major e-commerce platforms.
+This Ruby version ports the PHP addressing library from CommerceGuys, which has already done this work for major e-commerce platforms.

 When to use this

-E-commerce platforms where wrong addresses mean failed deliveries and lost money.
+• checkout flows where wrong addresses mean failed deliveries

-Multi-tenant SaaS where customers operate across different countries.
+• multi-tenant SaaS where customers operate in different countries

 Getting started